Walter Zenga: Marriages and relationships

 Two years into Zenga's relationship with Termali, the couple's first child, son Nicolò, was born out-of-wedlock in December 1989.
-Zenga and Termali wed in September 1992 in a notable ceremony at the Via Palestra gardens in Milan with Zenga's Inter teammate Davide Fontolan as the groom's best man and a prominent guest list that included Milan mayor Giampiero Borghini, Inter head coach Osvaldo Bagnoli, Inter vice-chairman Peppino Prisco, Italy national team manager Azeglio Vicini as well as footballers such as Gianluca Vialli and Ruud Gullit.
+After giving birth, Termali took a break from her ascendant TV career in Italy.
+In February 1990—as Zenga was preparing for his upcoming FIFA World Cup appearance on home soil as Italy's first-choice goalkeeper, in addition to his daily professional obligations at Inter—Termali turned down a prominent role on Rai Uno's Gran Premio, a 14-episode weekly talent competition that would go on to become a massive television hit in Italy.
+Extended to her personally by the show's famous host Pippo Baudo, she reportedly declined the offer of being the program's on-location field reporter due to not wanting her and Zenga's son's infancy to be marked by two absent parents hyper-focused on their careers.
+Zenga and Termali wed in September 1992 in a notable ceremony at Milan's Via Palestra municipal gardens with Zenga's Inter teammate Davide Fontolan as the groom's best man and a prominent guest list that included Milan mayor Giampiero Borghini, Inter head coach Osvaldo Bagnoli, Inter vice-chairman Peppino Prisco, Italy national team manager Azeglio Vicini as well as footballers such as Gianluca Vialli and Ruud Gullit.
 Their second child, son Andrea, was born in September 1993.
 The couple divorced in 1997.
+In subsequent interviews and media appearances, looking back on her time with Zenga at the peak of his career as a professional footballer and the simultaneous decline of her television career, Termali specifically expressed regret over rejecting Baudo's 1990 Gran Premio offer and more generally for prioritizing Zenga's career over her own.